 Increase the productivity of your faculty by allowing them to focus on higher impact, immersive learning experiences while students utilize Rehab Essentials course modules to review foundational information taught by content experts.

-Our university licensing program allows university partners to license our educational content for entry-level professional and post-graduate training.
-Our licensing program is a cost-effective solution to your programs educational needs.
-With a full catalog of courses available, we can tailor courses to suit any need.
+Our university licensing program allows university affiliates to license our educational content for entry-level professional training.
+Our licensing program is a cost-effective solution to your program’s educational needs.
+With a full catalog of world-class courses available, our courses can be blended into any curriculum.

-When licensing 3 or more modules, universities are eligible for discounted bundle pricing.
-The license term for bundled courses is active for the entire student’s matriculation.
+When licensing 3 or more modules, universities are eligible for bundle pricing.
+The license term for bundled courses is active through the cohort’s graduation.

 This course is designed to acquaint the physical therapist and physical therapist assistant with basic knowledge regarding monitoring of heart rate, rhythm and common dysrhythmias utilizing an electrocardiogram (EKG).
 EKG alterations during myocardial ischemia and infarction will be covered.
 Differentiation…